Ronan Farrow on the Sad State of American Diplomacy

 Ronan Farrow is everywhere.
-The journalist and former MSNBC host recently won a Pulitzer Prize for his rigorous investigations on Harvey Weinstein’s abuses, reporting that helped spark the #MeToo movement.
+The journalist and former MSNBC host recently won a Pulitzer Prize for his rigorous investigations of Harvey Weinstein’s abuses, reporting that helped spark the #MeToo movement.
 He’s also the author of a new bestselling book, War on Peace, which explores the denigration of U.S. diplomacy through the lens of his years spent at the State Department.
 Daily Intelligencer talked to Farrow about the importance of face-to-face negotiations, the Bill Cosby verdict, and why Hillary Clinton originally refused his interview request.

 One of the central arguments of the book is that the U.S. has, for decades, prioritized military engagement and expertise over good old-fashioned diplomacy.
 But, as you sketch out in great detail, this shift hardly began under President Trump.
 In many cases, it even preceded 9/11.
 Is it realistic to think that diplomacy can take center stage again in a world that’s dominated by concerns of nebulous “national security,” which can be used to justify almost anything?